-- The Corporation’s assets and/or services paid by the Corporation are used by employees primarily for CBC/Radio-Canada business
+- The Corporation’s assets are used by employees primarily for CBC/Radio-Canada business

 - The relocation of such assets off CBC/Radio-Canada premises are authorized in advance in writing and supported by appropriate documentation (a list of the individual assets, the asset bar code, and the address of the off premises location)

 - Such assets are recovered from the employee when they leave the Corporation

 - Adequate controls are in place to safeguard such assets.